Skip to product information

 Grinding method:

-Traditional Japanese stone mill guaranteeing the appropriate structure
+Traditional Japanese stone mill guaranteeing proper structure

 Long shelf life guaranteed

-The product is handmade and made with the utmost care.
+Handmade and with the utmost care.

 Made in Poland.